 - The Dalek rebuilt itself from the small sample of DNA that Rose provided when she touched it.
 That's where it gained its "rudimentary humanity".

-- Why did Torchwood One never go up against Van Statten? the whole point of the original Torchwood is to acquire alien technology, fight the Doctor and to build a new British Empire.
-Van Statten has a huge bunker full of exotic technology, including a gun the Doctor believes could destroy a Time War model Dalek and from what we see his power apparently equals Torchwood: he has access to memory drugs, he can replace presidents at will and he even invented the internet.
+- Why did Torchwood One never go up against Van Statten?
+The whole point of the original Torchwood was to acquire alien technology, fight the Doctor and to build a new British Empire.
+Van Statten has a huge bunker full of exotic technology, including a gun the Doctor believes could destroy a Time War model Dalek, and from what we see his power apparently equals Torchwood's: he has access to memory drugs, he can replace presidents at will and he even invented the internet.
 He should be a target equal to the Doctor.

 - I have 3 ideas: 1 - he started acquiring those things after 2006 - and got a lot from Torchwood itself.
 2 - No one cares about Americans 3 - It was too dangerous to meddle with him, he knew much about them.